Shantanu-pawar/Book-My-Book/README.md

 # Functionality

-## I. For  Admins :
+## I. For Authors
- Admins can :-
+ Authors can :-
- - Add a Movie.
+- Register himself/herself in the system.
-- Add a Theater.
+- Add a book.
-- Add Theater Seats
+- Add new Genre type.
-- Create a Show for any Movie in any theater
-- Create Show Seats for booking purpose

 ## II.
-For Users :
+For User(student):

-## Users can :-
+## Students can :-
-- Get the Show.
+- Issue the book
 - Can see the Show Seats
 - Can Book the Ticket for available seats
 - Can Cancel the Ticket